Mogilno Falsification

 According to a late medieval chronicler Jan Długosz, the document was issued and signed by King Bolesław II the Generous.
-This theory was disproved by researchers, who claim that the Mogilno Falsification comes from mid-12th century, when organizational structure of Polish Roman Catholic Church was rebuilt.
+This theory was disproved by researchers, who claim that the Mogilno Falsification comes from mid-12th century, when organizational structure of Polish Catholic Church was rebuilt.

 The Falsification, regardless of its age, remained one of the most important sources describing early medieval settlements in northern and central Poland.
 Several location were first mentioned in this document.
-Among them are Grudusk, Zakroczym, Serock, Rypin, Steklin, Sierpc, Nowy Raciąż, Szreńsk, Ciechanów, Stupsk, Grzebsk, Nasielsk, Wyszogród, Płock, Dobrzyń, Włocławek, Przypust, Słońsk.
+Among them are Grudusk, Zakroczym, Serock, Rypin, Steklin, Sierpc, Nowy Raciąż, Szreńsk, Ciechanów, Stupsk, Grzebsk, Nasielsk, Wyszogród, Płock, Dobrzyń, Włocławek, Przypust, Słońsk, Ciechrz (as Cechre), Serock (Syrozch).